Skip to content

 tolx : float

-is below this threshold.
-If the value is too large, the algorithm may
+threshold.
+If the value is too large, the algorithm may terminate prematurely.
+A

 tolf : float

-criterion.
-The algorithm terminates when the infinity norm of the scaled
+The algorithm terminates when the infinity norm of the scaled function values

-should be chosen so that `sclx*x` is of order 1 near the solution for
+chosen so that `sclx*x` is of order 1 near the solution for all components.
+By

-should be chosen so that `sclf*f` is of order 1 near the root for all
+chosen so that `sclf*f` is of order 1 near the root for all components.
+By

 maxiter : int